KarlaBott/BooksAbend/README.md

 Rounding things out, we've got the top level `index.js` that creates your Express Server.
 This should be responsible for setting up your API, starting your server, and connecting to your database.
 We've also got our `.gitignore`, `package-lock.json`, and `package.json` where you'll find the scripts necessary to get your app off the ground, as well as this `README.md`.

-## Command Line Tools

-In addition to `start:dev`, `client:build`, `client:dev` and `server:dev`, you have access to `db:build` which rebuilds the database, all the tables, and ensures that there is meaningful data present.

-To re-seed the DB: npm run db:build
-To start the server: npm run start
-To start the React client: npm run client:dev

 # Deployment

 ## Setting up onRender:

+- Connect your GitHub to Render.com
+- Choose "Only select respositories" and select your GitHub repo to deploy
+- NOTE: Make sure you choose the same Region for the DB and the WebService
+- Create PostgreSQL database instance ...
+- The External URL, set via Environment variable on Render, needs to have "?ssl=true" added to the end
+- The Environment var (on Render) that needs the above adjustment is: DATABASE_URL
+- Create Webservice ...
+- Build command: npm install && npm run db:build && npm run client:build
+- Start command: npm start

-## Setting up Heroku (no longer available for free, so app was deployed OnRender instead)
+## Setting up Heroku (no longer available for free, so app was deployed on Render instead)

 Setup your heroku project by choosing a site name and provisioning a postgres database.
 These commands create a heroku project backed by a postgres db instance which will live at https://project-name-goes-here.herokuapp.com.
 You'll want to replace `project-name-goes-here` with your selected project name.